brunobord/stardrifter/stardrifter/you.md

 !!! rule "Character creation summary"

     * Pick a name
-    * Assign modifiers (-2, -1, 0, +1) to your stats: Negociate, Pilot, Fight, Reputation.
+    * Assign modifiers (-2, -1, 0, +1) to your stats: Negociate, Drift, Fight, Reputation.
     * Pick a class (Merchant, Smuggler, Pirate) and adjust modfiers according to your class
     * Roll for origin and adjust modifiers according to your Origin
     * Roll for wealth (and adjust with Origin)